 Why you may want to consider Piano Restoration or Repair

 When considering having your piano restored or repaired please remember that our work is uncompromising in terms of quality, thoroughness and attention to detail.
-All of our services and work we provide is individually tailored to your requests and the specific needs of your piano.
-Everything we do, in terms of Piano Restoration and Piano Repair is done with the goals of the owner and player in mind.
+All of the services and work we provide are individually tailored to your requests and the specific needs of your piano.
+Everything we do is done with the goals of the owner and player in mind.